How to Prepare for the Police Interview

 - Bring multiple copies of your resume (1 for each interviewer if applicable)

-- Rehearse answering potential questions and do your best to relax
+- Rehearse answering potential questions (make flashcards and bring them with you)

 - Ask the interviewers 2-3 pertinent questions (it shows you are interested)